GregoryMason/NWEN241-2016-Exam/2016Solutions.md

   </summary>

 ---
 Java manipulates objects by reference, where all object variables are references.
 However for method arguments, they're passed by value, or more specifically it passes the value of the reference, not the reference itself, or the object/value it's pointing to.
-This means it creates a new, independent, reference to the same object/values as what's passed in.<br><br>
+This means it creates a new, independent, reference to the same object/values as what's passed in.

 C is strictly pass-by-value.
-If you with to pass a reference into a function then you would pass a pointer, and then dereference that pointer to get the value it's pointing to.<br>
+If you with to pass a reference into a function then you would pass a pointer, and then dereference that pointer to get the value it's pointing to.\
 *Note: That pointer is still passed into to the function by value (I.E. it passes the location it's pointing at).*

 ---